-With more than 600 lawyers globally, DLA Piper boasts the world's largest real estate practice and is consistently top-ranked around the world.
-As real estate develops into a truly global industry, the ability to quickly and efficiently provide legal services in structuring cross-border investments and transactions is paramount.
-Our clients value the team's global resources, regional strength and local delivery, and include private and public companies, institutional investors and government entities.
+With more than 600 lawyers globally, DLA Piper's real estate group has one of the world's largest real estate practices and is consistently top- ranked around the world.
+As real estate has developed into a truly global industry, the ability to quickly and efficiently provide legal services in structuring cross border investments and transactions is paramount.
+DLA Piper clients value the team's global resources, regional strength and local delivery, and include private and public companies, institutional investors and government entities.